opral/monorepo/examples/next-js/README.md

 {NextJSConfig}
 </CodeBlock>

-## 2. Configure Typesafe-i18n
+## 2. Configure the SDK

 > Read more about the SDK [here](/overview/sdk)

 ### 2.1.
-Install typesafe-i18n, the importer and concurrently
+Install the SDK

 > Concurrently allows us to run the dev script, typesafe-i18n and importer in parallel.

 <NpmInstall />

+For full documentation see the [typesafe-i18n docs](https://github.com/ivanhofer/typesafe-i18n) and [@inlang/typesafe-i18n-importer docs](https://github.com/inlang/inlang/tree/main/packages/typesafe-i18n-importer).

 ### 2.2.
-Create the .typesafe-i18n.json config file
+Create the `.typesafe-i18n.json` config file

 - `adapter` specifies that the generates i18n files should be react compatible.
 - `outputPath` specifies that the files should be generated in the `i18n` folder.